Dr-Sauce/NewsPlusPlus/README.md

 **- Why Safari, not webview?**

-  Webview provides great UX by allowing users to easily go back to the News app, but doesn't allow extensions to run.
+  Webview provides great UX by allowing users to easily go back to their previous screen, but doesn't allow extensions to run.